Cradle of Filth discography

 Cradle of Filth was formed in Suffolk, England, in 1991.
 The band's original members consisted of vocalist Dani Filth, guitarist Paul Ryan, keyboardist Ben Ryan (Paul's brother), bassist John Pritchard and drummer Darren Gardner.
 With this line-up, Cradle of Filth recorded a demo in 1992, titled Invoking the Unclean.
 Soon after, they recorded their second demo, Orgiastic Pleasures Foul with new guitarist Robin Eaglestone (aka Robin Graves) and new drummer Was Sarginson.
 Robin left the band shortly afterwards, but following the departure of John Pritchard, Eaglestone returned to take his place as bassist.
 Guitarist Paul Allender joined the band at the same time.
 Following these changes, another demo was recorded, titled Total Fucking Darkness (released commercially in 2014, bolstered with rehearsal sessions and a surviving track from the abandoned Goetia album).
-Sarginson left the band soon after, paving the way for the entry of drummer Nicholas Barker.
+Sarginson left the band soon after, paving the way for the entry of drummer Nick Barker.

 Cradle of Filth signed with Cacophonous Records in 1994, releasing their debut, The Principle of Evil Made Flesh.
 A series of differences between band members arose, and there were also problems between the band and the label.
 Their second work, the EP V Empire or Dark Faerytales in Phallustein, issued in 1996, saw further changes in the line-up.
 The Ryan brothers and Allender left, and Stuart Anstis (guitarist) and Damien Gregori (keyboardist) joined.
 While writing material for a new album, the band negotiated their departure from Cacophonous, and in November 1996, signed with European label Music for Nations and guitarist Gian Pyres joined.
 Later that year, they released Dusk... and Her Embrace, an album that substantially expanded the group's growing cult following.